God makes Heroes in Caves and Valleys

 There’s a reality I had to learn the hard way, and it fundamentally changed how I understand the hard seasons of faith:

-Clarity tells you where to go.
-But capacity determines if you can actually survive the trip.
+Clarity might feel nice because it tells you where to go.
+But capacity determines if you can actually even survive the trip.

 It happens in the dark.
 It happens in the quiet.
 It happens in the long, unglamorous stretch where nothing seems to be changing on the outside but everything is being rewired on the inside.